Education & Experience:

 Upon graduating summa cum laude in 2011, she pursued doctoral research as an NSF Graduate Research Fellow with Professor Eric N. Jacobsen at Harvard University.
 During her time in the Jacobsen group, she discovered a synergistic ion-binding strategy for enantioselective catalysis and elucidated key mechanistic features of reaction systems for ion-binding catalysis.

-Outside the lab, Rose enjoys running, cycling, yoga, sampling coffee and tea, chemistry outreach & community education, and advancing diversity & inclusion in STEM.
+Outside the lab, Rose enjoys cycling, yoga, hiking with her dogs, sampling coffee and tea, and advancing diversity & inclusion in STEM.